redhat-iot/amqp-spark-demo/README.md

 Just for the demo, 2 nodes are enough.

-After deploying the cluster, the Oshinko web application shows the addresses for all nodes but the most important is the "master" one that could be something like this :
+After deploying the cluster, the Oshinko web application shows the addresses for all nodes but the most important is the "master" one that could be something like this (you can see the ip in Spark UI):

 ```
 spark://172.17.0.7:7077